Auto Insurance in Reno, NV (The Complete Guide)

 Based on the $52,106 annual income and the average annual cost of car insurance in Reno ($3,931.74), 8 percent of drivers’ wages pay for car insurance.

 Homeownership shows a driver may be more reliable and able to pay car insurance premiums.
-If you own a home, you could pay less for car insurance than if you rent.
+Owning a home affects car insurance – you could pay less for car insurance than if you rent.
 To save more, homeowners can also bundle their car and home insurance.

 On the other hand, the median property value in Reno rose to $265,600 in 2017 from the previous year’s value of $235,800.